tom-draper/api-analytics/README.md

 ### 1. Generate an API key

 Head to [apianalytics.dev/generate](https://apianalytics.dev/generate) to generate your unique API key with a single click.
 This key is used to monitor your specific API and should be stored privately.
-It's also required when accessing your API analytics dashboard and data.
+It will be required when accessing your API analytics dashboard and logged data.

 ### 2. Add middleware to your API

-Add our lightweight middleware to your API.
-Almost all processing is handled by the server so there is minimal impact on the performance of your API.
+Add the lightweight middleware to your API.
+Almost all data processing is handled by the server so there is minimal impact on the performance of your API.

 #### FastAPI